touchlab/Karmok/README.md

 * There is no concept of spies in Karmok.
 * The library only supports Interfaces
-* The IDE plugin is not in the marketplace, so you have to build it yourself
+* The IDE plugin is not in the marketplace, so you get it from the release section or build it yourself
-* A large amount of boilerplate code is required to create a mock
+* Boilerplate is added to your code by the plugin when creating a mock

 There is no guarantee that these limitations will change, as mentioned earlier this is an pre-alpha experimental tool